acheedev/ai-sql-assistant/README.md

 | `t_semantic_object_alias` | Maps user language such as "orders", "customers", or "stock" to the right view. |
 | `t_semantic_example_question` | Stores few-shot question-to-SQL examples used to ground generation. |

-The Oracle schema includes 12 base tables, 15 views, and several denormalized AI-friendly views, including:

-- `v_order_detail`
-- `v_customer_order_summary`
-- `v_inventory_status`

-This is the central design choice of the project: the database owns the business semantics, and the prompt is assembled from that governed layer at runtime.

 ## Safety Model

 Generated SQL must pass `validator.py` before execution.